freedomofpress/securedrop/docs/create_admin_account.rst

-Create an admin account on the *Journalist Interface*
+Create an Admin Account on the *Journalist Interface*
 =====================================================

 In order for any user (admin or journalist) to access the